Augusta Hall, Baroness Llanover

-Augusta Hall, Baroness Llanover (21 March 1802 – 17 January 1896), born Augusta Waddington, was a Welsh heiress, best known as a patron of the Welsh arts.

-Early life

-She was born on 12 March 1802, near Abergavenny, the youngest daughter of Benjamin Waddington of Ty Uchaf, Llanover and his wife, Georgina Port.
-She was the heiress to the Llanover estate in Monmouthshire, where she and her sisters were raised and educated by their mother.
+Augusta Hall, Baroness Llanover (21 March 1802 – 17 January 1896), born Augusta Waddington, was a Welsh heiress, who was best known as a patron of the Welsh arts.
+She was born near Abergavenny, in the historic county of Monmouthshire in South East Wales, the youngest daughter of Benjamin Waddington of Ty Uchaf, Llanover and his wife, Georgina Port.
+She became the heiress to the Llanover Estate in Goetre Fawr, where she and her five sisters were raised and educated by their mother.

 Marriage

 In 1823, Augusta became the wife of Benjamin Hall, later Baron Llanover (1802–1867).
 Their marriage joined the large South Wales estates of Llanover and Abercarn.

 Benjamin Hall was for some years Member of Parliament for Monmouth, but transferred to a London seat just prior to the Newport Rising, which brought with it a turbulent time in Monmouthshire.
 He was created a baronet in 1838, and entered the House of Lords in 1859 under Prime Minister Palmerston as Baron Llanover.
 "Big Ben" at the Palace of Westminster, is said to have been named after him, as he was Commissioner of Works in 1855 when it was built.